BrandonHoeft/data-Viz-basics-ggplot2/Graphing_Examples_with_ggplot2.md

 We can convert these conditional probabilities above into a dataframe in a couple different ways, and then pass them into our ggplot. **Version1** converts a prop.table into a dataframe. **Version2** wrangles the data in `dplyr` first and passes the conditional frequencies into the plot.

+Note also that plot elements can be assigned to objects.

 ``` r
 # demonstration.
 Not used for plot.
 version1 <- data.frame(prop.table(table(cars$cyl, cars$am), margin = 1), 2) %>%